nebuly-ai/nos/docs/en/docs/automatic-gpu-partitioning.md

-You can specify any size you want, but you should keep in mind that the GPU Partitioner will create an MPS resource on a certain GPU only if its size is smaller or equal than the total amount of memory of that GPU (which is indicated by the label `nvidia.com/gpu.memory` applied by the NVIDIA GPU Operator).
+You can specify any size you want, but you should keep in mind that the GPU Partitioner will create an MPS resource on a certain GPU only if its size is smaller or equal than the total amount of memory of that GPU (which is indicated by the node label `nvidia.com/gpu.memory` applied by the NVIDIA GPU Operator).

 For instance, you can create a pod requesting a slice of a 10GB of GPU memory as follows: